Sendouc/sendou.ink/README.md

 │   ├── styles/ -- All .css files of the project for styling │   ├── utils/ -- Random helper functions used in many places │   └── permissions.ts / -- What actions are allowed.
 Separated by frontend and backend as frontend has constraints based on what user sees.
-├── discord-bot/ -- Lohi Discord bot that works together with sendou.ink ├── migrations/ -- Database migrations
+├── migrations/ -- Database migrations
 ├── public/ -- Images, built assets etc. static files to be served as is └── scripts/ -- Stand-alone scripts to be run outside of the app